 Karen has a strong presence in the nonprofit arts and cultural community where she maintains a practice as a senior consultant working with clients such as the City of Calgary, Government of Alberta, University of Calgary and others to advance cultural planning and community initiatives.
 Recently she has served on the Board of Calgary’s Olympic Exploration Group, as Executive Director for Calgary2012, and Director of Resource Development and Community Investment with Calgary Arts Development Authority.
-Her work focusses on built innovative communities and systems to support healthy nonprofit operations, capital development, and place-making, providing expertise to organizations wishing to build deep and meaningful connections with their communities of stakeholders and supporters.
-Karen is a certified
+Her work focuses on built innovative communities and systems to support healthy nonprofit operations, capital development, and place-making, providing expertise to organizations wishing to build deep and meaningful connections with their communities of stakeholders and supporters.

 Cheryl De Paoli

-Cheryl is the Executive Director of the Alberta Real Estate foundation, and sits on several boards and committees, including the Alberta Emerald Foundation and The Natural Step.
+Cheryl is the Executive Director of the Alberta Real Estate Foundation, and sits on several boards and committees, including the Alberta Emerald Foundation and The Natural Step.
 She holds a Master of Science in Business and Sustainability from the University of Bath, and a Bachelor of Commerce from the University of Calgary.
 She is a certified facilitator with broad, global experience in strategic development, stakeholder engagement, communications, and community investment.